Fursan al-Joulan: Israeli backing and motive

+Role in fighting

 On 19 April 2017, Al-Akhbar reported the recent weeks have experienced several skirmishes between Al-Nusra Front and Fursan al-Joulan in Qahtaniyah and the destroyed city of Quneitra, after Al-Nusra Front sensed the expansion of Fursan al-Joulan in those areas.

 On 19 July 2018, violent clashes erupted in Quneitra region after the group rejected the deal of evacuation to Idlib of which the opposition reached with the Syrian government.
 Syrian activists circulated a voice recording which was sent by a Russian officer to the group, in which he threateningly told them: "I warn you if you do not stop shooting at the bulldozer, we will strike at your positions.
 We agreed with the Israelis.
 I personally will ride this turquoise and move it.
 I just spoke with Tel Aviv.
 I ask you very quickly to stop the shooting".
 A military source told Al Modon that the group's leader, Abu Suhaib, hoped to reach an agreement with the Russian side, similar to the agreement that was concluded by the former leader of the opposition factions in Beit Jann, Ayad Kamal, nicknamed "Moro", after an Israeli insistence on his survival as a local force that ensures the protection of the borders.

+Border guard

 On 21 July 2018, Al Quds Al Arabi reported that after negotiation with Israel, the group and two other militias joined to form the Israeli-led Southern Army on the southern border of Syria in the demilitarized zone in order to ensure the removal of Iranian forces.
-The group is expected to have around 2,000 members.
+The group was expected to have around 2,000 members.

 On 22 July 2018, it was reported that the group remained in the region with an understanding between Russia and Israel to act as a border guard force.
 Haaretz reported that the group coordinated with Israel the evacuation of 800 White Helmets members.
 In addition, pro-government sources reported that two commanders of the group, Moaz Nassar and Abu Rateb, had fled to Israel.